zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Get the number of fields within a record.

-   :r: the record to query.
+   :param r: the record to query.

    :returns: the number of fields in the record.